ministryofjustice/fala/README.md

 `cp .env.example .env`

+### PlayWright Testing

+PlayWright is used for browser based testing.
+Once you have performed * [Installation via virtualenv,](docs/virtual-env.md) or you've got a Docker container up and running.
+Please perform the following below.

+Copy and paste into an active terminal:

+`playwright install`

+This will install all required browsers support for playwright to work on.
+You will only need to do this once.

+To execute playwright tests:

+`pytest playwright`

+pytest on its own will execute all pytest's in the repo, which will also execute other tests that are note playwright. the appended `playwright` is directory where to look for playwright related tests.

 ### Docker

 Please ensure your internet network such as your VPN does not interfere with your build.